Fibonacci Laws of Planetary Motion β Technical Background

 - Law 2 β Inclination constant: with a single universal constant and pure Fibonacci divisors

-- Law 3 β Inclination balance: angular-momentum-weighted amplitudes cancel between two phase groups (99.9998% balance)
+- Law 3 β Inclination balance: angular-momentum-weighted amplitudes cancel between two phase groups (100% balance with dual-balanced eccentricities)

-- Law 4 β Eccentricity constant: AMD partition ratios satisfy two Fibonacci constraints per mirror pair, determining all 8 eccentricities (0 free parameters)
+- Law 4 β Eccentricity constant: AMD partition ratios satisfy a small Fibonacci/Lucas constraint per mirror pair, predicting the four outer-planet eccentricities from the four inner-planet eccentricities (mean error 0.11%)

-- Law 5 β Eccentricity balance: an independent balance condition on eccentricities using the same divisors and phase groups (99.88% balance)
+- Law 5 β Eccentricity balance: an independent balance condition on eccentricities using the same divisors and phase groups (100% balance with dual-balanced eccentricities)

 - Law 6 β Saturn-Jupiter-Earth Resonance: a closed beat-frequency loop linking the three dominant precession periods